 If you’re looking for information on a newer Nissan Sentra, we’ve published an updated review: 2019 Nissan Sentra Review

-One potential drawback is that the Sentra’s standard 1.8-liter engine is less powerful than almost everything else in its class.
-That might not mean much to those who care more about fuel economy than power — until the need to overtake slower-moving traffic or merge onto a busy freeway arises, in which case the turbo model should be given serious consideration.
+One potential drawback is that the Sentra’s mandatory 1.8-liter engine is less powerful than almost everything else in this class.
+That might not mean much to those who care more about fuel economy than power — until the need to overtake slower-moving traffic or merge onto a busy freeway arises.

 What We Like

-Spacious interior; strong fuel economy; agreeable ride; attractively priced; user-friendly navigation and instruments; high-tech safety and infotainment features; sporty Turbo and NISMO trims
+Spacious interior; strong fuel economy; agreeable ride; attractively priced; user-friendly navigation and instruments; high-tech safety and infotainment features

 What We Don’t